 High performance and low UI response rates are vital when it comes to everyday use.
 Scalability is a key requirement for enterprise users.
 These are two key areas that tend to cause Polarion users a headache.

-Originally, Polarion’s solution was designed and implemented using Subversion for versioning and storing data.
-Recognizing the transaction and performance limitations of SVN, Polarion implemented a PostgreSQL replication to their Subversion database.
-This did not eliminate all known performance and responsivity limitations.
+Originally, Polarion’s solution was designed and implemented using Subversion (SVN) for versioning and storing data.
+Recognizing query limitations, Polarion implemented a PostgreSQL replication of SVN to support queries.
+This of course did not eliminate all known performance and responsivity limitations.
 Intland Software predicts that we will not see Subversion and Subversion-based systems on the market in a few years.
 Subversion is an outdated legacy solution.

 In the medical, automotive and avionics field, Git is an industry standard solution.
 With codeBeamer, we have a much stronger Git support than any of our ALM competitors.

 With Polarion’s acquisition by Siemens, the company’s primary focus changed to PLM.
-We believe that their tool innovation will be driven by PLM and not by ALM customers or where the industry is moving, no DevOps, Docker, Kubernetes etc.
+We believe that their tool innovation will be driven by PLM and not by ALM customers or where the industry is moving (no DevOps, Docker, Kubernetes etc. suport)

 Siemens offers an integration between their PLM and ALM tools.
 Our customer experience shows that any ALM-PLM integration is not a technical challenge.
 It is, primarily, a process design question the technical implementation of which is manageable.
 There is no silver-bullet integration which works for all ALM and PLM products.
 Designing your own integration is both inevitable and beneficial.